 Tag Archives: raw cacao

-So many of the wonderful new healthy foods we can add to our diet to either replace problem foods, or simply to send our health zinging, come out of the countries of South America.
+So many of these new healthy foods are becoming available in the West.
+As more and more appear on shop shelves we can now choose to replace less nutritious foods with these treasures.
+Or we can simply add them to our diet to send our health zinging.
+So many of these new superfoods come out of the countries of South America.
 Foods such as quinoa, maca, raw cacao and chia all have their origins in that part of the world.

 The superfood heartland, where chia, quinoa and other superfoods are cultivated in terraces around Cusco, Peru Photo credit: Liana John